rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

     * Transition rates: for models that provide them (CBN, H-ESBCN, MHN) transition rates.
     * Predicted genotype relative frequencies: the predicted genotype frequencies from the fitted models.
     * Sampled genotype counts: the counts from obtaining a finite sample (of the size you chose) with the probabilities given by the predicted genotype frequencies.
 If you add noise, they include observational (e.g., genotyping) noise.
-    * Observed genotype transitions (counts): if you choose to *Sample for observed genotype transitions* (under  ```Advanced options```), for models that return a transition rate matrix (CBN, H-ESBCN, MHN), we obtain the observed sampled of genotypes by simulating sampling from the continuous time Markov chain; this provides also observed transition counts between genotypes.
+    * Observed genotype transitions (counts): if you choose to *Sample for observed genotype transitions* (under  ```Advanced options and CPMs to use```), for models that return a transition rate matrix (CBN, H-ESBCN, MHN), we obtain the observed sampled of genotypes by simulating sampling from the continuous time Markov chain; this provides also observed transition counts between genotypes.

 &nbsp;